 Working with Log Files¶

-pfSense® software version 2.5.0 uses plain text log files which can be used by a variety of traditional shell utilities.
+pfSense® Plus software version 21.02, pfSense CE software version 2.5.0, and later versions utilize plain text log files which can be used by a variety of traditional shell utilities.
+There are also utilities compatible with the various types of compressed rotated log files.

 syslogd writes new entries to a

-automatically.
+entries automatically.
 As such, the older data is lost.
+These binary log files

 To view the contents of a log, use common shell utilities, such as